go-fetch-js/go-fetch/README.md

  - changed the arguments passed to the `before` and `after` event handlers - handlers now receive a formal event object that allows propagation to be stopped and the request to be prevented
  - adding some tests
  - cleaning up documentation

+## To do

+- Moar tests
+- Plugins:
+    - Cookie Jar
+- Support for XMLHttpRequest/fetch in the browser

 ## License